Mombasa church gun attack kills at least six, injures 21

-Last month, the police stormed the Masjid Musa Mosque in the Kisauni area to stop an alleged recruitment by Al-Shabab.
+Last month, the police stormed the Masjid Musa a Muslim place of worship in the Kisauni area to stop an alleged recruitment by Al-Shabab.
 More than 100 people appeared in court in Mombasa accused of being members, as we reported.
 Police spokesperson Zipporah Mboroki has said security agencies are treating such recruitment as a criminal activity.

 “The area of Mombasa is considered the stronghold of an Islamist movement of secession” added the Catholic Bishop to the Fides agency.
 “These groups even threaten the local Imam, he’s accused of being moderate.